tom-seddon/ghouls-tng/README.md

 then level from that set to import, then level in the current set to replace.
 Press ESCAPE at any point to get back to the main menu.

+Press `E` to export screen grabs of all the levels.
+Enter the name stem, and 4 files will be saved (with suffixes `0` ... `3`).
+These are simply MODE 5 screen grabs, and you can *LOAD them (set colour 0 to black, 1 to red, 2 to yellow, and 3 to `?&7FFF`), or get them onto your PC and use them with `bin/screenshots.py` to create a PNG showing all 4 screens.

 Press `*` to get a prompt for entering OS commands.
 Change drive and dir and so on.
 Press ESCAPE to get back to the editor menu.